DrugLib.com — Drug Information Portal

 Summary

-This will be a controlled, randomized, double-blind and double-dummy study on the treatment augmentation strategy for obsessive compulsive disorder (OCD).
-The investigators will compare the association of an SSRI (fluoxetine) with quetiapine, Selective serotonin reuptake inhibitors (SSRI) with clomipramine and SSRI with placebo for 12 weeks.
+This will be a controlled, randomized, double-blind and double-dummy study on the treatment augmentation strategy for obsessive compulsive disorder patients non-respondent to first line pharmacological treatment.
+The investigators will compare: fluoxetine maintenance at maximum dosage for additional 12 weeks; the association of fluoxetine with quetiapine; and the association of fluoxetine with clomipramine.

 Clinical Details